 The need for urban designers has never been more urgent.
 According to WHO, "The urban population in 2014 accounted for 54% of the total global population.
 It is estimated that by 2017, a majority of people will be living in urban areas."
 Cities worldwide are struggling with problems of managing this rapid growth.
 Urban design professionals of the future will have a huge impact on infrastructure, land use patterns and the reuse of existing sites and more.

-The Master of Urban Design degree program is an advanced, interdisciplinary program of study with a concentrated time for completion.
-The program's goals are to further train designers who are able to work effectively in teams across a large range of scales and with a well-developed understanding of urban places and the interdependencies of the fabric of buildings, landscapes, public ways, and the social interactions that shape them.
+The Master of Urban Design degree program is a one-year, advanced, interdisciplinary program of study for students with a prior professional degree in architecture, landscape architecture, or city and regional planning.
+The program's goals are to further train designers who are able to work effectively in teams across a large range of scales and who have a well-developed understanding of urban places and the interdependencies of the fabric of buildings, landscapes, public ways, and the social interactions that shape them.

-- Urban design concentrations in each of the professional degree programs:
+- Urban design concentrations in the professional degree programs:

 Faculty from all three departments are engaged in urban design research, teaching, and professional practice.
 See a list of current faculty and interests here.